sammychinedu2ky/MySocials/README.md

     Delete          Delete an already stored data by selecting its key

-    [*anytext]      Stores in the clipboard if data is available
+    [*anyword]      Stores in the clipboard if data is available

     Help            Prints out help details